jylisadoney/intro-excel/index.md

 {% include figure.html file="College_of_Education_University_of_Idaho_Workshop_scene_2273.jpg" alt="intro image here" width="75%" %}

-# Introduction to Excel: Tips, Tricks, and Strategies!
+# Introduction to Excel: Tips, Tricks, and Strategies

 > hosted by [University of Idaho Library](https://www.lib.uidaho.edu/) {{ site.pub_year }}

 Do you want to learn the basics of Excel and a few time-saving tips?

-This workshop will get you started with Excel by introducing its terminology and simple ways to organize spreadsheets, format data, insert formulas and functions, and create charts and graphs.
+This workshop will get you started with Excel by introducing its terminology and offering simple ways to:
+- organize spreadsheets
+- format data
+- insert formulas and functions
+- create charts and graphs

 We will even learn a few tips and tricks that will make you an Excel power-user.

 <div class="toc" markdown="1">
 ## Contents: